shanujose03/CNN/README.md

 - Recognize faces in real-time using a Streamlit web application.
 - Display the name of the recognized person.

+This project uses OpenCV's Haar Cascade Classifier for face detection.
+The classifier file used: haarcascade_frontalface_default.xml

 File Descriptions:

  **face.py**: Uses OpenCV to capture images from the webcam and save detected face regions.